iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The vehicle is operated under the influence of an alcoholic beverage

-• The vehicle is operated under the influence of a combination of drugs and alcoholic beverage.
+• The vehicle is operated under the influence of a combination of drugs and alcoholic beverages.

 • Operates a vehicle while having a blood- alcohol concentration of at least 0.08.